chancesmith/chance-smith-hugo-site/content/glossary.md

 <div id="busco"></div>
 <div id="bus-coefficiency"></div>
 <h2 id="bus-co-efficiency">Bus Co-efficiency <a href="#bus-co-efficiency">#</a></h2>
-<p>The number of people on your team that could get hit by a bus and the project (or company) would survive.
+<p>The number of people on your team that could get hit by a bus (or called-in-rich) and the project (or company) would survive.
 Disseminating knowledge across your team will increase your bus co-efficiency.</p>

 <h2 id="clarity-check">Clarity Check <a href="#clarity-check">#</a></h2>
 <p>A continuous planning practice of revisiting what's blurry, to help set expectations.
 We ask: What can we plan next, at any level of granularity?
 It's permission to move forward with what we know and be honest about what we don't.
 Keeps planning ongoing so teams are ready when big planning moments arrive.
 See also: 3Ws, Horizon.</p>